Diabetes is nothing to smile about. The disease can cause serious damage to your body. It can even harm your teeth.

 Floss at least once daily.
 Or use a dental pick.
 Both help remove plaque for cleaner teeth.

 Keep your blood sugar at a healthy level.
 If you are on medicine for your diabetes, take it as you normally would before any dental visits.
+Also bring a snack and source of sugar to your visit in case you need to treat low blood sugar.

 Eat a healthy diet.
 Limit foods that are high in sugar.
 They can promote plaque buildup and hence tooth decay.